thatch-health/sorbet_operation/README.md

 1. define the return type using the `ValueType` generic type member
 2. define an `#execute` method that returns a `ValueType`

-The `#execute` method should be `protected` or `private`, since it is not meant to be invoked directly; rather, operation callers should use the `#perform` public method to actually perform the operation.
+The `#execute` method should be `private`, since it is not meant to be invoked directly; rather, operation callers should use the `#perform` public method to actually perform the operation.
 (Unfortunately, at this time there is no mechanism to enforce that `#execute` is not a public method on child classes, so it's up to the programmer to be vigilant.)

 The `#execute` method does not take any arguments.
 Most operations require one or more input values.
 Input values should be passed to the `#initialize` constructor method and stored as instance variables, which can then be accessed from the `#execute` body.